 Fourth law: Any attempt to resist this shortening provokes, instantaneously, sidebending and rotations of the spine and limbs.

 Fifth law: The limbs always rotate internally (i.e. they turn inwards).

 Sixth law: Any stretch, pain, untwisting, concentration or effort makes the patient hold their breath.
 Also fix their rib-cage into a position of inspiration.

 Healthcare in London

-At Wellthy Clinic we offer Mezieres method postural rehabilitation.
+At Wellthy Clinic our Osteopath London offers Mezieres method postural rehabilitation.
 We will discuss your symptoms, assess your posture and movements then discuss your treatment options.
 Moreover we are also happy to answer any questions you may have prior to treatment please email email@example.com to organise a time for a complimentary 15min phone call with Eleonora.